 Moral of the story: be prepared for anyone offering you assistance to ask for payment afterwards.

 Not long after exiting San José, we seemed to have plunged directly into the rainforest.

 All I could see was green.

-After a full day of travelling, Alex fell right asleep as soon as the van got moving.
-I, however, was far from it.
-Whether it was because my eyes were glued on the images passing through the windows, or the fact that we were twisting and turning and jerking around so much I was struggling to keep my bottom in the seat, I’m not sure.
-Our driver was friendly, spoke English, and obviously knew these crazy winding roads well.
+After a full day of travelling, Alex fell asleep as soon as the van got moving.
+I, however, was wide awake.
+Whether it was the scenery or the fact that we were twisting and turning and jerking around so much I was struggling to stay in my seat, I’m not sure.
+Our driver was very friendly, spoke English, and obviously knew these crazy winding roads well.

 A few hours later we arrived at our first destination, La Fortuna, nestled in the valley of the majestic Volcán Arenal.